caricature of IMF

 • Capacity Development: Technical assistance and training to help governments implement sound economic policies

-Types (PRESS THE PHOTO MAP FOR DETAIL INFORMATION)
+(PRESS THE PHOTO MAP FOR DETAIL INFORMATION)

 After 8 decades established, IMF also contribute to the funding and providing policy advice throughout decades, from World War II to covid 19, reaching US$ 170,570.29 million by helping 90 countries around the globe.
 On funding certain countries, The IMF offers several types of funding based on the issues, including: